nortikin/sverchok/README.md

 Install Sverchok as you would any blender addon.

 -  _Installation from Preferences_
-   Download Sverchok from github
+   Download Sverchok archive (zip) from github
-   User Preferences > Addons > install from file >
+   If the zip is named `sverchok-something-x.y.z` rename it to `sverchok` before proceeding.
-   choose zip-archive > activate flag beside Sverchok
+   User Preferences > Addons > install from file >  choose zip-archive > activate flag beside Sverchok
-   If appears error - close and run blender again and activate again.
+   If any errors appear - close and run blender again and activate again.
    Enable permanently in the startup.blend using `Ctrl + U` and `Save User Settings` from the Addons menu.

 -  _Manual installation_